 This class is intended to lay the analytic foundation for a study of international politics.
 The course is anchored to questions like Why war?
 What are the goals of states?
 When is international cooperation possible?
 What is the role of governments in shaping the global economy?
 Together we will explore proposed answers to these questions (and many others).
 With a critical eye, we will compare and contrast competing explanations.

-There will be three (3) unannounced in-class examinations.
-Each exam will be worth 100 points and will cover readings and lecture material, and combine essays (lecture material) and multiple choice (readings).
+- Exams: There will be three (3) unannounced in-class examinations.
+Each exam will be worth 100 points and will cover readings and lecture material, using essay (lecture material) and multiple choice (readings) formats.